English Article

 投稿日:2018年11月24日 更新日:

-• Feel a peaceful and traditional village lifestyle 110 minutes from Kyoto
+• Immerse yourself in a peaceful, traditional village just 110 minutes from Kyoto

-• Experience the rich natural environment of northern Lake Biwa (okubiwako)
+• Explore the pristine natural beauty of northern Lake Biwa (Okubiwako)

-• Savor unique Japanese cuisine featuring the local catch
+• Savor authentic Japanese cuisine featuring fresh local catch

 Check out mobile Wi-Fi router package for Japan trip!!